RayHollister/rayhollister.github.io/_posts/2019-11-19-did-the-representative-rip-one.md

 permalink: /2019/11/19/did-the-representative-rip-one/
 categories:
     - 'It''s Time For News'
+tiktokId: 6761123545658707206
 ---

+{% include tiktokPlayer.html id=page.tiktokId %}

-<iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="700" loading="lazy" src="https://www.tiktok.com/embed/6761123545658707206" width="340"></iframe>Well, I guess this account has turned into a running fart joke, because here we go again.
+Well, I guess this account has turned into a running fart joke, because here we go again.

 Congressman Eric Swalwell appeared to let out a huge fart on live television.